rylincoln/developer.fulcrumapp.com/_desktop/intro.md

 ## How it works

-You first run the `setup` command to authenticate to your Fulcrum account and setup the local fulcrum SQLite database.
+You first run the `setup` command to authenticate to your Fulcrum account and setup the local Fulcrum SQLite database.
 Next you can run the `sync` command to sync with your Fulcrum organization.
 This will build all the necessary database tables, indexes, views, etc. and sync down all of your Fulcrum resources, including forms, records, choice lists, classification sets, projects, members, and roles.

 The internal _fulcrum.db_ SQLite database is not very user-friendly, so you will likely want to install one of the database plugins.

 ## Installation

-Fulcrum Desktop has installers for Windows (32bit and 64bit), macOS and Linux, which are available from the [releases page on GitHub](https://github.com/fulcrumapp/fulcrum-desktop/releases).
+Fulcrum Desktop has installers for Windows (32-bit and 64-bit), macOS and Linux, which are available from the [releases page on GitHub](https://github.com/fulcrumapp/fulcrum-desktop/releases).

 ### Linux (Ubuntu x64)